cykod/HTML5GameTutorial/_posts/2013-09-06-game1-tower-man.md

 **Note:** generally all the examples need to be run from a server (http://) not a file (file://) url.
 The reason for this is that data assets are JSON files that are loaded Ajax, and browsers have sercurity restrictions when running from file:// urls (imagine you loaded an HTML file you downloaded and it immediately started uploading your whole computer to some hackers website? not ideal, hence the restriction.)

 What's going on here?
-Well, we've got a single sprite added into the game that has a its sprite sheet set to "player".
-The sprite will use this to determine it's size (32x32) and the sprite to display.
+Well, we've got a single sprite added into the game that has its sprite sheet set to "player".
+The sprite will use this to determine its size (32x32) and the sprite to display.

-Next we add the `2d` component to the sprite - this adds in basic 2d collisions as well as some basic 2d kinetics (velocity and acceleration) By default the `2d` module sets a downward gravity in.
+Next we add the `2d` component to the sprite - this adds in basic 2d collisions as well as some basic 2d kinetics (velocity and acceleration) By default the `2d` module sets a downward gravity in, which in this case we don't want.
+So, onto step 2.

 Step 2: Getting rid of gravity
 =====================

 Since this is a top-down game, gravity needs to get thrown out the window.

-To remove gravity, let's set gravityY to zero so our player doesn't fall.
-Add the following two lines below the var Q = .. line.
+To remove gravity, let's set `Q.gravityY` to zero so our player doesn't fall.
+Add the following two lines below the input lines shown below:

 ```javascript